Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Physics-Informed Reinforcement Learning: Motivations and Reward Shaping with Three Physics Terms

 \paragraph{Reversibility of mmWaves} Similar to the principle of reversibility of light, the mmWave follows the same path if the direction of travel is reversed.
 This reversibility principle leads to a simple yet effective navigation strategy:\textit{ following the angle of arrival (AoA) of the strongest path}, which experiences the least number of reflections.
 Besides, \cite{yin2022millimeter} shows that following the AoA of the strongest path in 1-NLOS cases (NLOS with a single reflection) generally leads to decent navigation since it tends to find a route around the obstacle.
 However, for 2-NLOS cases (${\ell}_t = 2$), following the AoA may not be a reliable solution, since it arises from multiple reflections or diffractions.
-To impose this angle tracking, we add the term $C_{\rm AoA} = \sum_{t=1}^H |\hat{\Omega}_t-\Omega^{rx}_{1,t}|^2\cdot \mathds{1}_{\{{\ell}_t\neq 2\} }$ into \eqref{eq:pirl} where $\hat{\Omega}_t$ is the agent's moving direction derived from the action and $\Omega^{rx}_{1,t}$ is the AoA of the strongest path included in the wireless information $w_t$.
+To impose this angle tracking, we add the term

+into \eqref{eq:pirl} where $\hat{\Omega}_t$ is the agent's moving direction derived from the action and $\Omega^{rx}_{1,t}$ is the AoA of the strongest path included in the wireless information $w_t$.